Pierre de Villiers Pienaar: Academic and literary work

 He loved the theatre, classical music events, and opera.
 In his younger days he took singing lessons from an Italian maestro.
 He played tennis and attended many rugby matches.
 He was fond of sketching, gardening, carpentry, and writing poetry and short stories.
 He had a large library and would discuss the books with his circle of literary friends.
 Above all he loved the tranquility of the Kruger National Park; and was indeed an honorary game ranger.
 As patriarch of the extensive Pienaar family he often had to solve their problems.
-On these occasions he relaxed on the family farm 'Elandsfontein' by walking in the veld and enjoying the bird life.
+On these occasions he relaxed on the family farm Elandsfontein by walking in the veld and enjoying the bird life.

 Marriage, family and children

 He married Frederika Vermaak on 31 January 1928 in Greytown, Natal.
-They had three children: Rousselot De Villiers Pienaar (professor and head of the Department of Genetics, University of Stellenbosch), Uys De Villiers Pienaar (Park-head of the Kruger National Park 1970–1987, then Chief Director of National Parks until 1991 when he retired), and Anne Lize Mordant (née De Villiers Pienaar, veterinary surgeon).
+They had three children: Rousselot De Villiers Pienaar (professor and head of the Department of Genetics, University of Stellenbosch), Uys De Villiers Pienaar (head of the Kruger National Park 1970–1987, then Chief Director of National Parks until 1991 when he retired), and Anne Lize Mordant (née De Villiers Pienaar, veterinary surgeon), who is married to David Mordant, retired CEO of a grain import–export company in South Africa.

 In August 1977 Pierre de Villiers Pienaar suffered a massive stroke that left him paralysed and with no speech.
-He died in the Kronendal Nursinghome, Pretoria on 6 April 1978.
+He died in the Kronendal Nursinghome, Pretoria, on 6 April 1978.
 He was cremated and his ashes scattered on his beloved family farm, Elandsfontein.